-Code 201 3.001fB (assigned by IC CTV officers) To create a new genus within: Fill in all that apply.
-Subfar mily: If the higher taxon has yet to be created (in a letter and the halos) write "frame)" Far mily: Sphaerolipoviridae (nev w) (in a later module, below) write "(new)" after its proposed name.
-0 rder: If no family is specified, enter "unassigned" in the family box naming a new genus
+Code 201 '3.001fB (assigned by IC CTV officers)

+To create a new genus within:

+Fill in all that apply.

+Subfa mily: If the higher taxon has yet to be created

+Fai mily: Sphaerolipoviridae (ne w) (In a later module, below) write (new) after its proposed name

+0 rder: If no family is specified, enter

+"unassigned" in the family box

+naming a new genus

-Code 2013.001gB (assigned by ICTV officers) To name th To name the new genus: Betasphaerolipovirus
+Code 2013.001gB (assigned by ICTV officers) To name the new genus: Betasphaerolipovirus

-Assigning the type species and other species to a new genus

-Code 2013.001hB (assigned by ICTV officers) To desig gnate the following as the type s pecies of the new genus Natriner na virus SNJ1 Every genus must have a type species.
-This should be a well characterized species although not necessarily the first to be discovered are being w species created and assigned to it (Module 2) and any that ).
-Please enter here the TOTAL number of species hus will contain:
+Assigning the type species and other species to a new genus Code 2013.001hB (assigned by ICTV officers) To designate the following as the type species of the new genus Natrinema virus SNJ1 Every genus must have a type species.
+This should be a well characterized species although not necessarily the first to be discovered The new genus will also contain any other new species created and assigned to it (Module 2) and any that are being moved from elsewhere (Module 7b).
+Please enter here the TOTAL number of species (including the type species) that the genus will contain: